Children thrive outside but every year, studies show that less and less time is spent outdoors by children.

 Will Your Child Go To Forest School?

 What do you think of forest school activities in a child’s early years?
+Do you believe that children really do learn through play?

 As I mentioned above, forest school will not be ideal for all families, however I do believe that these types of activities can and should be incorporated into a child’s everyday life.